jejak/stockmarketreportgen/README.md

 # Stock Market Report Generator

-This is a proto-software to demonstrate how stock market reports can be generated in a banking environment taking the market data from the internet from an other banking subsidiary.
+Stock Market Report Generator is a proto-software to demonstrate how stock market reports can be generated in a banking environment taking the market data from the internet from an other banking subsidiary.

 The program provides the following functionality: